Implicit Counterfactual Data Augmentation for Robust Learning: Related Work

 \subsection{Data Augmentation}

-Counterfactual and implicit semantic augmentation strategies are reviewed here.
-Counterfactual augmentation generates hypothetical samples (i.e., counterfactuals) by making small changes to the original samples, which can be divided into hand-crafted~\cite{r1,wenben2022} and using causal generative models~\cite{r74,r55}, demonstrating competitive performance.
-However, explicitly finding the non-causal attributes is challenging and training models based on the augmented data is inefficient.
-Implicit semantic data augmentation overcomes the inefficiency of explicit data augmentation approaches~\cite{r8,r9,r79} as it does not generate excess samples and achieves the effect of augmentation only through optimizing the surrogate loss, which is thus efficient.
+Data augmentation approaches are popular for enhancing the generalization and robustness of deep learning models~\cite{r8,li2023towards}.
+Counterfactual augmentation generates hypothetical samples (i.e., counterfactuals) by making small changes to the original samples, which can be divided into hand-crafted~\cite{r1,r9} and using causal generative models~\cite{r55}, demonstrating competitive performance.
+However, existing counterfactual data augmentation approaches predominantly rely on explicit augmentation methods, while explicitly identifying non-causal attributes presents significant challenges, and training models on such augmented data often leads to inefficiencies~\cite{r55}.
+Implicit semantic data augmentation~\cite{r8,r9,r79} overcomes the inefficiency of explicit data augmentation approaches as it does not generate excess samples and achieves the effect of augmentation only through optimizing the surrogate loss when the number of augmented samples becomes infinite, which is thus efficient.
 However, implicit data augmentation can not help overcome spurious associations.
-Besides, all samples or samples in the same class are treated equally in existing approaches, which is naturally not optimal.
+Besides, all samples or samples in the same class employ the same augmentation strategy, including both augmentation distribution and strength, which is naturally not optimal.